octue/django-gcp/docs/source/index.rst

 ..
 ATTENTION::
-    This library is in very early stages.
+    This library is used for a few apps in production, but it is still early in development.
     Like the idea of it?
+Please
-Please `star us on GitHub <https://github.com/octue/django-gcp>`_ and contribute via the `issues board <https://github.com/octue/django-gcp/issues>`_ and
+    `star us on GitHub <https://github.com/octue/django-gcp>`_ and contribute via the `issues board <https://github.com/octue/django-gcp/issues>`_ and
     `roadmap <https://github.com/octue/django-gcp/projects/1>`_.